It was starting to seem like summer would never end, Tuesday a storm

 I scan up and down the

-‘cliff’ for any possible route to the top, and I do see what appears to be a possible diagonal ascent along a very
+‘cliff’ for any possible route to the top, I do see what appears to be a possible diagonal ascent along a very

 narrow ledge.
 But this is way too